communitybridge/easycla/contributors/contribute-to-a-gerrit-project.md

    You are redirected to Gerrit.
 Wait a few seconds for the CLA status to update or refresh the page.

-## If a **Company has not sigend CCLA** window appears
+## If a **Company has not signed CCLA** window appears

-This window apperas if your comapny has not signed a Corporate CLA with Linux Foundation.
+This window appears if your comapny has not signed a Corporate CLA for the project.

 To send an email notification to your company's CLA manager to sign Corporate CLA:

-1. Select your email address, that you want your comapny manager to whitelist while signing Corporate CLA, from the **Emial to Authorize** drop-down field.
+1. Select your email address from the **Emial to Authorize** drop-down list.
+This is the email address that you want your company manager to whitelist while signing the Corporate CLA.

    ![](/.gitbook/assets/company-not-signed-ccla.png)